balena/ecdh-curve25519-java/README.md

 The library contains a `KeyPairGenerator` and a `KeyAgreement` class to get access to the algorithms without registering the JCE provider, as it may require strict JAR signatures and system permissions to do so.

-## Gradle depencency
+## Gradle dependency

-The Gradle dependency is available via (jCenter)[https://bintray.com/guibv/maven/br.eti.balena:ecdh-curve25519].
+The Gradle dependency is available via [jCenter](https://bintray.com/guibv/maven/br.eti.balena:ecdh-curve25519).

 The minimum API level supported by this library is API 14 (Ice Cream Sandwich).